bolgovr/broom/README.md

         });

-broom.run method expect
+broom.run method expect:
-*modules namespace name
+* modules namespace name
-*first function(to put in closure variables)
+* first function(to put in closure variables)
-*last function which called when all done or any error occured(execution model build on top of async.auto)
+* last function which called when all done or any error occured(execution model build on top of async.auto)

 Example with express: